vijay176us/istio-workshop-solo/istio-basics/01-install-istio.md

 ```
 {% endhint %}

-* Check out the resources installed by Istio:
+* You should see an output that indicate each Istio component is installed successfully.
+Check out the resources installed by Istio:

 ```bash
 kubectl get all,cm,secrets,envoyfilters -n istio-system